 - 1. Rest and relax today.
 Do not resume usual activities. - 2.
 You may not bear any weight on your operative arm. - 3.
-IF you were placed in an elbow splint, please do not remove it. - 4.
-A sling has been provided to you for your comfort. - 5.
-You may take the sling off while at home to perform shoulder range of motion exercises unless otherwise instructed. - 6.
-Exercises: To minimize hand and shoulder stiffness as well as upper back pain, perform slow shoulder shrugs and constantly open and close your fingers (it may helpful to purchase a stress ball at the pharmacy and start to gently squeeze that as well). - 7.
+A sling has been provided to you for your comfort. - 4.
+You may take the sling off and gently flex and extend your elbow, but very slowly and not beyond where you have pain. - 5.
+Exercises: To minimize hand and shoulder stiffness as well as upper back pain, perform slow shoulder shrugs and constantly open and close your fingers (it may helpful to purchase a stress ball at the pharmacy and start to gently squeeze that as well). - 6.
 You may type or write only with your hand, no lifting or additional activities.